adap/flower/doc/source/explanation-federated-evaluation.rst

-:og:description: Learn the two main approaches to evaluating models in Flower: centralized (server-side) evaluation and federated (client-side) evaluation, with built-in strategies and configuration options
+:og:description: Learn the two main approaches to evaluating models in Flower: centralized (server-side) evaluation and federated (client-side) evaluation, with built-in strategies and configuration options.

 .. title:: Federated Evaluation in Flower

 .. meta::
-   :description: Learn the two main approaches to evaluating models in Flower: centralized (server-side) evaluation and federated (client-side) evaluation, with built-in strategies and configuration options
+   :description: Learn the two main approaches to evaluating models in Flower: centralized (server-side) evaluation and federated (client-side) evaluation, with built-in strategies and configuration options.

 Federated evaluation
 ====================